NobpasinTumdee/local-tube/README.md

 ### Supported formats
 - **Video:** `.mp4`, `.webm`, `.ogg`, `.ogv`, `.mov`, `.mkv`, `.m4v`
 - **Image:** `.jpg`, `.jpeg`, `.png`, `.gif`, `.webp`, `.avif`, `.bmp`

+### Building a multi-folder workspace

+1. Open **Workspace** in the header (or **My Presets** on the welcome screen).
+2. **Add folder to workspace** — repeat for as many folders as you want.
+They merge into one library immediately.
+3. Type a name and press **Save** to store the combination as a preset.
+4. Next session, click the preset to reopen all of its folders at once.
+Browsers drop folder access on restart, so you'll get one permission prompt per folder — that click is required by the browser and can't be skipped.

+### Setting up Stealth Mode

+1. **Settings** (gear icon) → **Stealth Mode**.
+2. Click the shortcut button and press your combination — at least one modifier plus a key. <kbd>Esc</kbd> alone cancels recording.
+3. Pick a cover: **Blackout** or **Fake terminal**. **Try it now** demonstrates it safely.

+### Using the Vault

+1. **Set up Vault** in the sidebar → choose a PIN of 6+ digits (or a longer passphrase) and confirm it.
+Deriving the key takes a few hundred milliseconds by design.
+2. Add items from any card's playlist menu → **Move to Private Vault**.
+3. While locked, those items are gone from the grid, from search, and from the playback queue.
+Unlock from the sidebar to see them again; it re-locks after 5 minutes idle.

+> Read [what the Vault does and does not protect against](#private-vault--the-pin-lock) before trusting it with anything that genuinely matters.

 ### Using the P2P Watch Party